jaswanth-009/simple_project/README.md

 This is the third change.

-one line for cecking merge conflicts.
+one line for checking merge conflicts.